cmu-mars/cmu-robotics/documents/p2-cp1.md

 of the system depending on a number of configuration options.
 The model is a linear model over the inputs (including interactions).

-> I presume we do not want to let LL to change the model?
-Variations of
-> this power model will be provided as test inputs.

 Possible perturbations that we consider in this challenge problem:
 * Placement of 1 obstacle once or multiple times
 * Placement of multiple obstacle once or multiple times